Josh Stansbury

-Josh Stansbury (born November 19, 1984) is an American mixed martial artist.
-He was the light heavyweight North American Allied Fight Series (NAAFS) champions in 2013 and formally fought for Bellator.
-Stansbury competes in Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+Josh Stansbury (born November 19, 1984) is an American former mixed martial artist.
+He was the light heavyweight North American Allied Fight Series (NAAFS) champion in 2013 and formally fought for Bellator.
+Stansbury competed in Light Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

-Stansbury was born in East Liverpool, Ohio, Ohio, United States.
-His mother's family owned a business that travels to put on carnivals in the summer where Stansbury spent most of his summers at the carnival selling soft drink and helped work the rides and games.
+Stansbury was born in East Liverpool, Ohio, United States.
+His mother's family owned a business that travels to put on carnivals in the summer where Stansbury spent most of his summers at the carnival selling soft drinks and helping work the rides and games.